agile-ts/documentation/docs/packages/react/Installation.md

 :::warning

-Be aware that this is no standalone package!
+Note that the `react` package is no standalone package!

 :::